zhl003/crunchy-containers/examples/helm/template-small/README.md

 Introduction
 ------------

-This is an example of running the Qingcloud PostgreSQL containers using the Helm project!
-More examples of the Qingcloud Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/QingcloudData/qingcloud-containers).
+This is an example of running the Radondb PostgreSQL containers using the Helm project!
+More examples of the Radondb Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/RadondbData/radondb-containers).

 There are 3 different profiles of PostgreSQL deployment configurations - template-small, template-medium, and template-large.
 These templates are representative of what can be built for a typical user wanting to implement a self-service database-as-a-service.